sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 ## Pre-Tutorial Reading: Sequential BST Implementation

-The sequential implementation of a binary search tree which supports adding, removing, and searching for a key, has been provided in the `bst_tutorial/` directory.
+The sequential implementation of a binary search tree which supports adding, removing, and searching for a key, has been provided in the `bst_tutorial/seq_bst/` directory.
 Let's begin by understanding this implementation.

-1. In your IDE, open the three files within the `concurrent_ds/bst_tutorial/` directory (`seq_bst.cpp`, `seq_bst.h`, `seq_node.h`).
+1. In your IDE, open the three files within the `concurrent_ds/bst_tutorial/seq_bst/` directory (`seq_bst.cpp`, `seq_bst.h`, `seq_node.h`).

 2. Let's begin with `seq_node.h`.
 This file defines the layout of a node in the binary search tree: each node contains a key and a left and a right pointer.
 There is a constructor which takes in a key, and sets the left and right pointers to NULL.
-This is a very typical, simple node layout for a node of a binary search tree.
+This is a very typical and simple node layout for a node of a binary search tree.
 Additionally, on line 14, `nodeptr` is defined as a pointer to a node.

 3. Now let's move on to `seq_bst.h`.
 This file defines the binary search tree.
-It stores a pointer to the root of the tree, and includes the following methods: a constuctor which sets the root node as NULL, methods to insert, remove, and search for a key in the BST.
-Note that it includes the node header class in order to use the node which we previously defined.
+It stores a pointer to the root of the tree, and includes the following methods: a constuctor which sets the root node as NULL, and methods to insert, remove, and search for a key in the BST.

 4. Finally, let's move on to the bulk of the implementation, `seq_bst.cpp`, which implements the methods defined in `seq_bst.h`.
 Examine each of the following methods: `contains()`, `insert()`, and `remove()`, making sure to understand each.
 Use the comments to help in your understanding.
 Once you understand these methods, you are ready to begin creating a concurrent version!